turingschool/front-end-curriculum/lessons/module-2/build-an-npm-module-mod2.md

 and then requiring a specific module in your js file as you would with any other module.

-For this to work, make sure you are still bundling up your code with that `module.exports`.
+For this to work, make sure you are still bundling up your code with `module.exports`.

 --------